tsy24/tp/docs/UserGuide.md

 `RECURRENCE_TYPE` | Indicates the recurrence period of a task.
 Can be either `NONE`, by `DAY`, `WEEK`, or `MONTH`.
 `REMARK` | Additional information that can be supplied to an elderly.
 It should only be used with elderlies, not tasks.
 `ROOMNO` | Room number that an elderly is staying in (the Nursing Home).
 It should be a non-negative integer.
 `TAG` | Tag associated with an elderly.
 It should only be used with elderlies, not tasks.
+It should be alphanumeric with no spacing.
 `TIME` | Time that a task is scheduled to occur from.
-It should be in the format of hh:mm.
+It should be in the format of hh:mm in 24 hour clock.

 --------------------------------------------------------------------------------------------------------------------